ruby/rdoc/README.txt

 Portions (c) 2007-2009 Eric Hodel.
 Portions copyright others, see individual files for details.

-It is free software, and may be redistributed under the terms specified in the README file of the Ruby distribution.
+It is free software, and may be redistributed under the terms specified in LICENSE.txt.